 - salt

-- Gently fry the onion in the warm oil for about 6 minutes.
+Gently fry the onion in the warm oil for 6 minutes.
 In the meantime trim the green bell pepper and slice it up.
 Add it to the onion in the pan.

 Stir and cook for 3 minutes.
-Then pour in the canned tomatoes and season with a little pinch of pepper and salt.
+Then pour in the canned tomatoes.
+Season with pepper and salt.

-- Give the vegetables a good stir and put a llid on the pan.
+Give the vegetables a good stir.
+Put a lid on the pan.
 Smother them for 6 minutes.
-Then add a glass of water.
+Then add a small glass of water.

-- Add the smoked paprika and the red wine vinegar.
+Add the smoked paprika and red wine vinegar.
 Stir the bell pepper well and cover again.